-Director and Board Member: Richard Bagby, United Spinal Assoc. of VA
+Director: Richard Bagby, United Spinal Assoc. of VA

 A native Virginian, Richard was born with the sense of wanting to help others.
 He played football for the University of Richmond, where he decided to foster his enjoyment of service by looking to joining the U.S. Marine Corps.
 Unfortunately, that dream was derailed when he suffered a c-5 burst fracture from a “6ft dive into a 4ft pool” resulting in complete quadriplegia.
-With the help of many friends and family, he refocused his aspirations and sought to help veterans and people with disabilities through his work in accessible transportation sales, helping people become independent through driving.
+With the help of many friends and family, he refocused his aspirations and sought to aid veterans and people with disabilities through his work in accessible transportation sales, helping people become independent through driving.
 Richard stumbled upon the non-profit sphere somewhat by chance.
 Through efforts mentoring newly injured SCI’s (subsequently attaining certification as a Peer Mentor by the United Spinal Assoc. as well as the Trauma Survivors Network or TSN), he learned about the Spinal Cord Injury Association of Virginia where he became an active member and eventually a Member of the Board.
 Richard is extremely excited to be part of an organization that has the potential of creating an immensely positive impact on our SCI/D community.
 He is currently devoting his free time to rekindling his competitive fire through wheelchair racing with Sportable, as well as spending time at Virginia Beach.
 If you’re down that way, odds are you can catch him “pushing the boardwalk”.

 “Caregiver Chat” Facilitator: Julie Bivins, MSW